PrefectHQ/prefect-background-task-examples/tutorial/README.md

 ## Next steps

 Way to go!
-You've seen how to use Prefect to run background tasks with a Prefect task server and several web servers.
+You've seen how to use Prefect to run tasks in the background with a Prefect task server and several web servers.

-There's lots more you can do with Prefect background tasks.
+There's lots more you can do with Prefect tasks.
 We can't wait to see what you build!